Telling Friends About Having Plastic Surgery: Yes or No? It’s entirely a personal decision.

 Not everyone agrees this is in everyone’s best interest.
 But consumer to consumer sharing is now rated higher in reliability than anything a Surgeon says.

-- Just remember, the internet is filled with truths, half-truths, and incredibly far from the truths information.
+- Just remember, the internet is filled with truths, half-truths, and incredibly far from the information of the truth.

 - Do a LOT of research and choose your resources wisely.